Work/Microsoft

 01 / 07

-The brief wasn’t a refresh.
-The application needed an end-to-end redesign against Android’s own conventions, ahead of Material, at a fidelity that could earn its place on a Samsung home screen.
+The brief was not a visual refresh.
+The app needed an end-to-end redesign against Android’s own conventions, ahead of Material, at a fidelity that could earn a place on a Samsung home screen.
+I led Android UX across two platform generations: a surgical KitKat alignment release, then the full Material rebuild.

 1. 01

 Stop porting Windows.
-Re-ground every primary concept (file, folder, account, share, search) in Android conventions and the emerging Material spec.
+Re-ground file, folder, account, share, and search in Android conventions and the emerging Material spec.
+A reskin that kept Windows IA would have shipped faster and left navigation broken on Android.

 2. 02